petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Let's try to estimate that waste.

+What are some examples of wasteful activities:

+- Determining which figures need to be regenerated after a change in data processing logic.
+- Manually uploading new figures to Overleaf or re-importing into Microsoft Word.
+- Manually copying data to and from an HPC cluster.

 TODO: Make some back of the envelope estimates and show that if reproducibility were free, science would advance X% faster.